simon-v/bchinfo.org/_data/devdocs/en/guides/payment_processing.md

-FIFO does have a small advantage when it comes to transaction fees, as older outputs may be eligible for inclusion in the 50,000 bytes set aside for no-fee-required high-priority transactions by miners running the default Bitcoin Core codebase.
+FIFO does have a small advantage when it comes to transaction fees, as older outputs may be eligible for inclusion in the 50,000 bytes set aside for no-fee-required high-priority transactions by miners running the default Bitcoin Cash Node codebase.
 However, with transaction fees being so low, this is not a significant advantage.